Ventless Coffee Roasters for Cafés: The Complete Guide

 Pitchside Coffee — Bellwether Shop Roaster in café

-Enclosed Roasting Chamber: Coffee roasts in a sealed environment rather than an open drum exposed to room air.
-Internal Afterburner: Smoke and VOCs pass through an integrated afterburner that neutralizes harmful compounds.
-Catalytic Filtration: Additional filtration removes remaining particulates.
-Clean Air Output: Filtered air releases into the room at safe, odor-reduced levels.
+Traditional coffee roasters produce smoke, chaff, and volatile organic compounds (VOCs) during roasting, all of which have to vent outside through exhaust hoods and ductwork.
+Ventless roasters handle these byproducts internally — the smoke and VOCs are filtered out, and the chaff is collected and deposited in a removable container.
+The Bellwether Shop Roaster uses a multi-stage internal system to do this.
+Coffee roasts in a sealed chamber rather than an open drum exposed to room air.
+Smoke and VOCs pass through an integrated afterburner that neutralizes harmful compounds.
+Catalytic filtration removes remaining particulates.
+Filtered air releases into the room at safe, odor-reduced levels.

 Shopping mallsNo rooftop access needed, meets fire codes